r4dian/emacs-todoist/README.md

   If true, show all tasks un-collpased.
 Default is nil for default view.

 - `todoist-use-scheduled-instead-of-deadline`
-  If true, use SCHEDULED instead of DEADLINE for tasks in org-mode buffers and files
+  If true, use SCHEDULED instead of DEADLINE for tasks in org-mode buffers and files.

-  :group 'todoist

 ## Disclaimer
 This extension is not created by, affiliated with, or supported by Doist.